tbrowder/GNU-FreeFont-OTF/README.md

 use PDF::Content;
 use GNU::FreeFont-OTF;

+# Use the provided class to create individual font objects
+# of the desired font face:
 my $ff = GNU::FreeFont-OTF.new;

 # Select the GNU FreeFont 'Free Serif' to be loaded
-# as an object to be used to print text on a PDF page:
+# as a PDF font object to be used to print text on a PDF page:
 my $font  = $ff.get-font: "Free Serif";
 isa-ok $font, PDF::Content::FontObj;
 # OUTPUT: